k8ssandra/k8ssandra/docs/content/en/components/reaper/_index.md

 title: "Reaper for Cassandra repairs"
 linkTitle: "Reaper"
 weight: 3
-description: K8ssandra deploys Reaper to enable anti-entropy repair operations on Apache Cassandra&reg; data.
+description: K8ssandra Operator deploys Reaper to enable anti-entropy repair operations on Apache Cassandra&reg; data.
 ---

-Reaper for Apache Cassandra&reg; is deployed by a K8ssandra install, which includes the Reaper Operator [Helm chart]({{< relref "/reference/helm-charts/reaper-operator/" >}}).
+Reaper for Apache Cassandra&reg; is deployed by a K8ssandra Operator install, based on the [Reaper]({{< relref "/reference/crd/reaper/" >}}) Custom Resource Definition (CRD).

-If you haven't already installed K8ssandra, see the [install]({{< relref "/install" >}}) topics.
+If you haven't already installed a K8ssandraCluster using K8ssandra Operator, see the [local install]({{< relref "/install/local" >}}) topic.

 ## Introduction